-$^{^{233}}$ Supra notes 55 and accompanying text.
+233 Supra notes 55 and accompanying text.

-Cite Only As "Draft" 2023-11-24 consistently with its constitution, suspend the writ of habeas corpus and, of course, may ask Congress to do so as well.234
+its constitution, suspend the writ of habeas corpus and, of course, may ask Congress to do so as well.234

 Typically, invaders are not in allegiance to the state before the invasion.
 Rather, they are alien enemies or persons the state lawfully can treat as such.
 This renders them subject to rules different from those applied to insurrectionists.235 Generally speaking, the state must treat captured combatants as honorable prisoners of war, unless found guilty of war crimes or qualifying as "enemies of the human race."236